How do you map a genome?

 - In the same way, genes that are close to each other on the chromosome are more likely to be inherited together.

-- By finding out how often various characteristics are inherited together it is possible to estimate the distance between the genes.
-A map of where the genes are in relationship to each other on the chromosomes can then be drawn.
-This is called a linkage map.
+- From here, a map of where the genes are in relationship to each other on the chromosomes can then be drawn – called a linkage map.

 Modern genetic maps

-- With more recent genetic mapping techniques, the position of genes is worked out from finding the exact frequency of genetic recombination that has occurred.
+- Modern techniques mean the position of genes can be worked out from the exact frequency of genetic recombination that has occurred.

-- To produce a genetic map, researchers collect blood or tissue samples from members of a family, some of whom have a certain disease or characteristic.
+- To do so, researchers collect blood or tissue samples from members of a family, some of whom have a certain condition or characteristic.

 - These are referred to as markers and are extremely valuable for tracking inheritance of characteristics or diseases through several generations of a family.

-- One type of DNA marker, called a microsatellite, is found throughout the genome and consists of a specific repeated sequence of bases.
+- One type of DNA marker – called a microsatellite – consists of a specific repeated sequence of bases and is found throughout the genome.

-- If a particular gene is close to a DNA marker on the chromosome, it is more likely that the gene and marker will stay together during the recombination process and are therefore more likely to be passed down along the family line (inherited) together.
+- If a gene is close to the DNA marker on the chromosome, it’s likely that the gene and marker will stay together during the recombination process.
+This means they are likely to be inherited together.